owncloud-archive/documentation/admin_manual/appliance/installation.rst

 Don't Forget the IP Address!
 ----------------------------

-At two points, during the installation process, the IP address of the virtual machine will be visible.
+At two points during the installation process, and one following it, the IP address of the virtual machine will be visible.
+These appear:

-These are during domain and network configuration, and on the final screen of the installation process.
+- During domain and network configuration
+- On the final screen of the installation process
+- At the virtual machine’s login prompt.

-An example of both screens is visible below.
+An example of all three screens is visible below.
 Please make sure that you take note of the IP address, so that you can either map it to a hostname locally, such as in an ``/etc/hosts`` file, or add `an A record`_ to it in a local DNS configuration.
 That way you should not have problems logging in after the installation is complete.